Priority Area:

 ,

-Set in dense old-growth evergreens surrounded by high mountains, this campground is a good place for family camping.
+Set in dense old-growth evergreens surrounded by high mountains in Okanogan-Wenatchee National Forest, this campground is a good place for family camping.
 There are two boat launches – one paved the other gravel.
 On busy summer weekends, the boat launch and day use parking areas fill up fast.